Last updated 10 am on 28 September 2020.

 - Are masks required in single-person offices?
 Yes, if it is an office where other people come to consult.

 - Are masks required while eating or drinking?
 Obviously not.
 Eat in a non-biohazard place well away from others and away from possibly contaminated surfaces.
+However physical distancing from others should be strictly practised while eating/drinking with masks off.
 Take precautions about not touching the mask surface, and put it back on promptly.

 - Are masks required while walking in corridors or on footpaths?
 Yes.
 Since crossings are likely.